g-vallejo/g-vallejo.github.io/README.md

 ### Work experience
 Currently, I'm working as a research associate for the UKP Lab at TU Darmstadt.

 Before UKP, I worked for Novatec GmbH, a consultant company with headquarters in Leinfelden Germany.
 There, I was a machine learning consultant, prototyping solutions for different clients and helping with the design of workshops and lectures about machine learning.
 Previous to that I interned for several companies, including Mercedes Benz in Germany and in CA, USA, Sony Deutschland GmbH and Compart AG in Boeblingen Germany.
+For more details see my cv <a href="https://github.com/gisvl/gisvl.github.io/blob/master/cv_042019.pdf">here</a>.

 ### News
 <ul>